 Treatments for Skin Reactions

 The most important thing is to stop using whatever’s causing the reaction right away.
 This may be enough to fix the problem.
-Over-the-counter hydrocortisone cream can also help ease inflammation.
-Don’t apply a hydrocortisone cream to your face without checking with your doctor, because it can cause light spots on your face.
-In some cases, you'll need prescription-strength creams.
+Some hydrocortisone preparations may cause side effects for sensitive areas like your face, so first check with your doctor before using it.

 How to Avoid Skin Reactions to Beauty Products